theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/server-report-services.md

 ---
-title: Power BI Report Server (SQL Server Reporting Services)
+title: Microsoft Power BI Report Server
 description: Write SAP data to a Power BI Report Server (SQL Server Reporting Services) destination
+tags:
+  - SQL Server Reporting Services
 ---

 This page shows how to set up and use the {{ page.meta.title }} destination.